Physical Education Degree Programs

-Physical education plays a core role in the curriculum in American schools, and with a nationwide effort to fight obesity and to promote a healthier way of living for today’s generation, PE has also become one of students’ most important classes.
+Physical education (or PE) plays a core role in the curriculum in American K-12 schools, and with a nationwide effort to fight obesity and to promote a healthier way of living for today’s generation, PE has also become one of the most important classes.
 Because of the ever-growing importance of physical education to current and future generations, the need for qualified, educated physical education teachers has risen.
 To learn more about how to become a physical education teacher, see our career guide.

 Physical Education Degrees & Certification

 A physical education degree can be the first step in a rewarding, lifelong career for those with a passion for teaching and helping shape students’ lifestyles.
 The first step to a career in physical education is to get a degree.
 Since a bachelor’s degree is typically the minimum requirement for becoming employed as a PE teacher, the majority of programs are found at the bachelor’s level, but the National Center for Education Statistics (NCES) reports many PE programs at the associate and graduate levels as well.1 PE programs are often grouped with kinesiology, exercise science, or health studies degrees.
 Many bachelor’s in education programs offer a focus (also called specialization, concentration, specialty, or emphasis) in physical education, preparing teachers to become certified or endorsed in that area.

 Like most other teachers, physical education teachers must become certified educators in their state before they can begin working in the public school system.
 While about 75% of all schools in the US are public and require certification, some private schools may not require certification for teachers.2

 Niche’s Best Schools with Physical Education Degrees 2020

 - University of Michigan–Ann Arbor (#23; on campus)